TyTY-yi/anonymous-cikm-artifact/README.md

     cams_kg.json

 The graph contains label, semantic, and feature nodes connected by initial binary-prior edges.
-Edge weights are not manually assigned; they are learned during graph optimization.

 The script `kg_schema_generator.py` documents the two-stage LLM-assisted KG construction protocol used to create task-specific heterogeneous knowledge graphs.
 It is included to make the construction procedure transparent and inspectable.